|Rewards Rating:||4.3 / 5|

 Latest welcome offer

-Bankrate’s latest airline mile valuations list Delta SkyMiles as worth around 1.3 cents per mile, making the miles from the current bonus worth around $650 in Delta travel.
-That’s a decent bonus value — but doesn’t rank among the best welcome offers available on an airline or travel rewards card.
+Bankrate’s latest airline mile valuations list Delta SkyMiles as worth around 1.3 cents per mile, making the miles from the current bonus worth around $780 in Delta travel.
+This is a solid value for a travel card, and can offset the card’s annual fee.

 A good way to upgrade the quality of your flights

 Additional Medallion miles may not appeal to everyone.
-But if you’re a frequent Delta flier, you know just how valuable those Medallion miles (known in Delta lingo as MQMs) can be.
+But if you’re a frequent Delta flier, you know just how valuable those MQMs can be.
 If you’re just beginning your frequent flier status with Delta, a 5,000-mile boost could help you reach Silver status and qualify for a larger miles bonus each time you fly.

 You’ll also receive unlimited free seat upgrades for yourself and one traveling companion, a free checked bag for yourself and up to eight other traveling companions (which is a nice perk for big families), priority check-in and more.
 The higher the Medallion ladder you climb, the better the benefits will be.
 For example, Platinum Medallion members get a free voucher for Global Entry status so they can zip through security lines more quickly, a $200 Delta gift card and a $200 gift card for the luxury jeweler Tiffany & Co.